 Glow Restaurant

 Glow Restaurant is a vegetarian and vegan restaurant in Belgrade - right in the centre.
-Being attached to 4-star Hotel Moskva, Glow Restaurant has an undeniably posher ambience than your average vegan restaurant - but don't let that put you off, the food is delicious and the waitress was really friendly.
+Being attached to 4-star Hotel Moskva, Glow Restaurant has an undeniably posher ambience than your average vegan restaurant - but I could forgive them for that because the food was delicious and the waitress was really friendly (I'd just come from Budapest, a place renown for it's unfriendly wage-labour-workers [so fair enough] and thus I wasn't used to friendly service and I was SHOOK)

 Address: Glow Restaurant, Balkanska 1, Beograd 11000